Zend Framework 3 / Laminas Doctrine Authentication Module

 Under the ['doctrineAuthAcl'] key

-This will only show the resources accessable to the current user when using Laminas NavigationTRUE
+This will only show the resources accessible to the current user when using Laminas Navigationtrue

 - Key